Questions and answers about Ebola virus disease

 What precautions should I take when traveling to a country with an Ebola outbreak?

 Check with your national authorities for travel advice on whether to travel to a country affected by an Ebola outbreak and other health information, including access to healthcare for reasons other than Ebola virus disease.

 Is there a risk that travellers from affected countries will bring Ebola to Europe?

 People infected with Ebola may arrive in the EU/EEA without knowing they have contracted the disease.
 They may show symptoms while travelling, once reaching their destination or some days later.

 The current risk for secondary transmission of Ebola virus within the EU/EEA and the implementation of sustained chains of transmission within the EU/EEA is very low as cases are likely to be promptly identified and isolated and follow up control measures are likely to be implemented.

 Ebola viruses are thought to circulate in wild animals in sub-Saharan Africa.
 They have been found in fruit bats, chimpanzees, gorillas and duikers, and human infections have been linked to direct contact with such animals.

 How can an outbreak be stopped?

-An outbreak of Ebola virus disease can be stopped by breaking the chain of transmission.
+An outbreak of Ebola virus disease can be stopped by breaking the chains of transmission.
 This can be done by isolating suspected and confirmed patients to prevent onward transmission.
-At the same time, people who have been in close contact with patients are also contacted and monitored to identify possible infections.
+People who have been in close contact with patients are also contacted and monitored to identify possible infections.